tribalNerd/ptt-manager/readme.txt

 == Description ==

-The Post Type & Taxonomy Manager WordPress Plugin allows you to register custom post types and taxonomies with ease, while providing you with 8 pre-created and simple to use post types and taxonomies, including: Books, Docs, FAQ's, Music, Portfolio, Teams, Testimonials, and Videos.
+The Post Type & Taxonomy Manager WordPress plugin allows you to register custom post types and taxonomies with ease, while providing you with 8 pre-created and simple to use post types and taxonomies, including: Books, Docs, FAQ's, Music, Portfolio, Teams, Testimonials, and Videos.

 = Features =
 * A simple to use and clutter free admin area